-For the 2014 fall semester LEAP is transitioning into a new phase.
-The program will be connected to a philosophy course (PHIL 121) taught by Professor Rick Werner, which will focus on the role leadership plays in the pursuit of happiness.
-This new model will allow the first-year students to learn and experience leadership in a dynamic style as they apply in the LEAP program what they discuss in the course and vice versa.
+LEAP transitioned into a new phase for the 2014 fall semester.
+The program is connected to a philosophy course (PHIL 121) taught by Professor Rick Werner, which focuses on the role leadership plays in the pursuit of happiness.
+This new model allows first-year students to learn and experience leadership in a dynamic style applying what they learn in the classroom with what they learn in the LEAP program and vice versa.

-The first-year students that register to the philosophy course for their first semester on campus will be automatically signing up to the LEAP program.
-As a result, 16 first-year students the opportunity to participate in a unique collaboration between an academic course and a student-run program at Hamilton College.
+First-year students that register for the philosophy course for their first semester are automatically signing up to the LEAP program.
+As a result, 16 first-year students have the opportunity to participate in a unique collaboration between an academic course and a student-run program at Hamilton College.

-Thereupon, the first-year students will engage in weekly lectures and tangible activities outside of the course that will allow them to develop their leadership potential.
-The 16 first-year students will be occasionally divided into groups of 4 students and one upperclassman mentor to work on debriefing the leadership exercises.
+The first-year students engage in weekly lectures and tangible activities outside of the course that allow them to develop their leadership potential.
+The students are occasionally divided into groups of 4 students and one upperclassman mentor who facilitates the leadership exercies.

-The participants will develop five skills necessary to become a highly effective leader: self-awareness, active listening, public speaking, managing conflict effectively, and working in groups.
-In the second semester, students will complete the final stages of a public service project and will select a local organization to which the project will be donated.
+The participants develop five skills necessary to become a highly effective leader: self-awareness, active listening, public speaking, managing conflict effectively, and working in groups.
+In the second semester, students complete the final stages of a public service project and select a local organization to which the project funds will be donated.

-By the end of their first year, LEAP students will have began to understand who they are as leaders as well as have attained the tools necessary to advance the culture of leadership at Hamilton.
-Accordingly, LEAP strives to train first-year students who can then take leadership positions within the program, carrying it into the next year.
+By the end of their first year, LEAP students begin to understand who they are as leaders as well as attaining the tools necessary to advance the culture of leadership at Hamilton.
+LEAP strives to train first-year students who can then take leadership positions within the program, carrying it into the next year.